signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/2-appsfordynamics365-portal-connector.md

 #### Creating a AppsForDynamics365 user

-To access the AppsForDynamics365 portal and use the ExFlow Travel & Expense Management app, each user must have a created user account.
+To access the AppsForDynamics365 portal and use the ExFlow Travel & Expense app, each user must have a created user account.
 This login is shared across companies.

 Every user requiring access to the AppsForDynamics365 portal must be set up as an AppsForDynamics365 user.
 The AppsForDynamics365 user extends the Business Central employee by making sure that settings set on the Employee are also enforced on the AppsForDynamics365 portal.